lydell/blog/posts/naming-css-colors/post.md

 Abstract color names buy you nothing other than making it harder to read and write your CSS (no matter what tools you use or how fancy your editor colors your variable names).
 Name your colors as simple as possible and save you some trouble. `$blue`, `$orange` and `$red` are just fine.

 Simple names also make it easier to communicate with your designer.
-When I’m talking to designers we you usually end up saying things like “the orange for links”, “the green for buttons”, or just “the red we use.”
+When I’m talking to designers, we you usually end up saying things like “the orange for links”, “the green for buttons”, or just “the red we use.”
 Not “the primary color is used for links“ and “the secondary color for buttons”.
 We’re just simple humans after all.

 So I simply choose the same names as the designer uses when talking about the design.
 This is especially good for colors where people disagree on the naming, such as for some shades of cyan and blue, orange and red, or beige and brown.